← Back to blog

-$4,500 a month. $54,000 a year.
-That's the average agency retainer for an ecommerce brand doing $50K-$100K in monthly revenue.
+A typical agency retainer for an ecommerce brand doing $50K-$100K in monthly revenue runs into real money fast, month after month.
 Most founders sign the contract, watch the monthly reports, and three months in still can't tell you what the retainer actually returned.

-- Most agency deliverables are already automated: email flows, ad creative testing, social content, segmentation, reporting.
+• Most agency deliverables are already automatable: email flows, ad creative testing, social content, segmentation, reporting.

 The retainer math most founders never actually run